North Dakota maintains these assumptions:

 - What planning needs to occur to ensure continuation of the identification of students for additional support such as IEP/504s, English learners, levels of service, etc.?

 Special Considerations for Specific Populations – Guiding Questions

 - How will the district sustain processes of identification of students needing specialized supports (examples to explore: students with health concerns or special needs, experiencing homelessness, living in poverty or foster care, English learners, migrant children, newly-enrolled students, gifted, pre-kindergarten children, etc.)?
 How will the district ensure it is meeting the needs of these students?

 - How will the district ensure it is meeting the needs of students with special needs and those requiring accommodations?

-- Has the district identified sub-populations of students needing specialized supports?
-How are these needs being identified and met? (examples to explore: students living in poverty, special education, 504, English learners, new enrollees, Title I, health concerns, migrant, homeless, gifted, prekindergarten, etc.)
+- Has the district identified sub-populations of students that need specialized supports?
+How are these needs being identified and met (examples to explore: students living in poverty, special education, 504, English learners, new enrollees, Title I, health concerns, migrant, homeless, gifted, prekindergarten, etc.)?

 - What supports or interventions are provided to those students who were not responsive to the distance learning instructional model?